vaginessa/mockgeofix/README.md

 extra tricks
 -------------

+### where to get APKs

+If you can't/don't want to install MockGeoFix from Google Play, you can download APKs directly from the [Releases](https://github.com/luv/mockgeofix/releases) page.

 ### forwarding geo commands sent to the emulator to a real device

 `tcpflow -B -C -i lo dst port 5554 | socat - TCP4:my_phone_ip:5554`